ove-ut3/caractr/README.md

 # Remove (French) accents in a string
 caractr::str_remove_accent("Université de Franche-Comté")

-# Convert a numeric percentage to character with the non-breaking space
+# Converts from a numeric percentage to a French formatted label.
-caractr::str_percent(0.111, digits = 1)
+caractr::str_percent_fr(0.111, digits = 1)

 ```